judsonlmoore/judsonlmoore.com/_posts/travel/travel-tips/2016-01-25-things-to-tell-family-before-you-travel.markdown

 categories:		['travel tips']
 tags:
   - whileyoung
-excerpt:		Before you travel use these tips for keeping your family informed without making them overly concerned and without driving yourself crazy in the process.
+description:		Before you travel use these tips for keeping your family informed without making them overly concerned and without driving yourself crazy in the process.
 image:			/assets/images/2016/01/8-Things-To-Tell-Your-Family-Before-You-Travel-Featured-Image.jpeg
 ---